13th Age core book

 What’s 13 True Ways?

-13 True Ways is a supplement book coming out for 13th Age.
+13 True Ways is a supplement book for 13th Age.
 It contains an eclectic mix of world information, monsters, and character options, and will introduce the monk, druid, necromancer, occultist, commander and chaos shaman classes.
 Learn more.

 Those classes sound awesome.
 What are they like?

 The monk is a martial artist that can channel his or her spirit into supernatural effects and uses combination attacks (openers, flow attacks, and finishing attacks).
 The necromancer wields undeath magic and has setting ties to the Lich King.
 The occultist is a mind-blowing, reality-warping caster who is the only one of its kind in the entire world.
 The commander is a squad leader who spends command points to affect the battle by directing other characters.
 The druid is perhaps the game’s most ambitious class, with options for beast form, elemental casting.
 The chaos shaman is a high-randomness class for people who like that.